 I can't thank you enough for the Haute Route trip.
 Our leader was sensational!
 At all times very positive and enthusiastic.
 I don't know how they managed to kept smiling and encouraging all the time!
 I appreciated their knowledge of the mountains, and their incredible people-skills which resulted in a very cohesive, happy and supportive group.
 I've been spreading the word about Tracks and Trails and the Haute Route.

-• Your guide will meet you at our hotel in Chamonix, France, at approximately 1800 hrs.
+Your guide will meet you at our hotel in Chamonix Valley, France, at approximately 1800 hrs.
 Lying beneath the stunning north face of Mont Blanc, the views are beautiful from the start!
 Your guide will give a briefing about the days ahead, and will answer any questions about clothing and gear.

 Ascent: 1200m (3936ft) Descent: 1100m (3608ft) Distance: 13.5km (8.5 miles) Duration: 6h00-7h00

-• Today we have the option of taking the challenging route through the Fenêtre d'Arpette, a jagged notch on the ridge above Champex, or the spectacular Bovine route.
+Today we have the option of taking the challenging route through the Fenêtre d'Arpette, a jagged notch on the ridge above Champex, or the spectacular Bovine route.
 Either one is to be savoured, and each offers something unique.
-The trail to the Arpette has been subject to a landslide in 2018 and we will choose this only if the weather is good and the trail in a good state of repair.
+The trail to the Arpette will only be taken if the weather is good and the trail in a good state of repair.
 Otherwise, we will take the Bovine trail from the Col de la Forclaz which climbs through the larch forests with spectacular views down to the Rhone Valley.
-This route has the added benefit of a brilliant lunch stop at the Alpage de Bovine and a wonderful chance to enjoy the home cooking of Nathalie and her family.
+This route has the added benefit of a lunch stop at the Alpage de Bovine and a wonderful chance to enjoy the home cooking of Nathalie and her family.
 They spend the summer months on the mountain tending to the walkers and to their herd of 'fighting cows' - the Race d'Herens.
 It is by no means a 'second best' option!
-We spend the night by the lakeside high mountain village of Champex, which is really lovely.
+We spend the night by the lovely lakeside mountain village of Champex.

 Ascent: 1410m (4624ft) Descent: 1200m (3936ft) Distance: 18km (11.3 miles) Duration: 6h00-8h00